DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 A numeral system based on only two values, zero and one.
 For example, the binary representation of the number 9 is 1001.
 Because of the straightforward implementation of binary numbers in electronic circuits, all computing devices are ultimately based on this numeral system.

 #####Bit
 Contraction of 'binary digit'.
 A bit is the smallest measurement unit of computer memory or processing, or data transmission speed.
 The binary code '1001', for example, consists of four bits.
-See also **Binary** and **Byte**.
+See also [**Binary**](#binary).

 #####BitTorrent
 BitTorrent is the most popular internet technology for file sharing and downloading large amounts of data (such as movies).
 It works according to a principle known as 'peer-to-peer', which means that everyone who is downloading a file is simultaneously uploading it to fellow downloaders.
 This way, bandwidth is shared among the downloaders, and no central download server is necessary.